Danell Leyva: Personal life

 In 2013, Leyva signed a multi-year sponsorship agreement with Adidas Gymnastics.
 Fellow US Olympic Team members Jake Dalton, McKayla Maroney and Jordyn Wieber were also sponsored by Adidas.

-Media career
+Leyva has a sister, Dayanis Mesa, who is a television host.
 After ending his career in gymnastics, Leyva began to pursue an acting and media career.
 Soon after the 2016 Olympics, he moved from Miami to Los Angeles to pursue this career and enrolled in acting classes.
 By mid-2017, Leyva had already filmed two television advertisements, appeared on a Nickelodeon show, and worked as a choreography consultant on Brooklyn Nine-Nine.
 He had also purchased a production company, which he named "Parallel Entertainment".

 Leyva competed on American Ninja Warrior in 2019.